 Pho – Vietnamese Beef Noodle

-The broth is made by stocking bone for hours on low heat with roasted onion, ginger and spices are added at the very end.
-Fresh boiled rice noodle (“banh pho”), rare thin tender beef slices, chewy beef balls and all the imaginable fresh vegetable and herb, this bowl sure is one to go for when you need to recharge or replenish your body.
+The broth is made by stocking bone for hours on low heat with roasted onion, ginger, and spices are added at the very end.
+Freshly boiled rice noodle (“banh pho”), rare thin tender beef slices, chewy beef balls, and all the imaginable fresh vegetables and herb, this bowl sure is one to go for when you need to recharge or replenish your body.

 For a start, you can try out our recipe of Vietnamese beef noodle.

 Pad Thai is a very well-known Asian dish in the State.
-Lots of Thai restaurant have opened over the years, and this will always be the must-have dish on the menu.
+Lots of Thai restaurants have opened over the years, and this will always be the must-have dish on the menu.

-What I like about this dish are the tangy-sweet combination of tamarind, palm sugar & fish sauce, the freshness of raw bean sprout and onion chive, crunch peanut over … the delicious stir fry rice noodle.
-I often order my pad Thai with either shrimp or tofu as topping and extra bean sprout.
-Those are like the best two topping combination for Pad Thai.
+What I like about this dish is the tangy-sweet combination of tamarind, palm sugar & fish sauce, the freshness of raw bean sprout and onion chive, crunch peanut over … the delicious stir fry rice noodle.
+I often order my pad Thai with either shrimp or tofu as the topping and extra bean sprout.
+Those are like the best two-topping combination for Pad Thai.

-Be ware of spicy level though, one restaurant’s hot could feel mild while the others’ medium might burnt you out.
+Beware of spicy level though, one restaurant’s “hot” level could feel mild while the others’ medium might burn you out.

-The special thing about tonkatsu ramen is that the flavor feel so full of everything (umami sweet, salty, greasy… ) yet still light on the palate.
+The special thing about tonkotsu ramen is that the flavor feels so full of everything (umami sweet, salty, greasy… ) yet still light on the palate.
 In fact, that’s the case with most Japanese dishes, you don’t feel much of seasoning in them, yet they do.

-Ramen’s broth are brewed for hours with bones, kelp, katsuo flakes, dried sardine, shiitake mushroom and onion.
+Ramen’s broth is brewed for hours with bones, kelp, katsuo flakes, dried sardine, shiitake mushroom, and onion.
 The broth is so hearty and amazing that I would enjoy it more than the slice pork topping or the noodle itself.